Ahmed-Sheekhuna/Hotel-Data-Analysis/README.md

 # Hotel-Data-Analysis
-Hotel booking data analysis using sql and visualisation using powerbi (data source: https://absentdata.com/hotel_revenue_historical_full/#google_vignette)
-Stake holder questions
+Hotel booking data analysis using sql and visualisation using powerbi Stake holder questions

 1. "Is our hotel revenue growing by year?" (segment revenue by hotel type)